‘This Is Us’ Spoilers: Jack’s Death Gets More Obvious As Season Finale Nears

 The final five minutes of This Is Us Episode 17 “What Now?” is a rollercoaster of emotion.
 Kevin was offered a movie script by Ron Howard.
 Beth finds the postcard William had sent her from Memphis saying goodbye to the daughter he never had.

 Then we go back again to the end that left us all hanging.
 Jack is drunk.
 He drops his keys.
-He picks them up.
+He picks it up.
 Then he drives his car to get to Rebecca in two hours time in Cleveland.
-We all know how drunk driving usually end,s but This Is Us Episode 17 ended right at the time when we should have gotten the answer.
+We all know how drunk driving usually ends but This Is Us Episode 17 ended right at the time when we should have gotten enough answers.

 So what do you think?
 Are these spoilers enough for you?
 How do you think Jack met his death?
-Don’t be shy to share your thoughts in the comments below.
+Don’t be shy to sound off your thoughts in the comments below.

 [Featured Image by Charles Sykes/Invision/AP Images]